mikrdgz/recharge-docs/docs/landing.md

 # Welcome to ReCharge Docs
 ReCharge empowers ecommerce developers to unlock subscriptions and recurring billing for their users.
 Integrate ReCharge to any storefront experience using our REST APIs.
+You can add custom functionality to online stores such as:

+- Creating membership-based subscription programs
+- Programatically updating subscriptions
-Create custom functionality, such as programatically updating subscriptions, aggregating data to create external dashboards and more.
+- Aggregating data to create external dashboards

 ## API reference